 Vietnam: Crafts and Books for Kids

-For children’s literature, I picked two books, one picture, and one chapter book, that really seem to evoke the culture and spirit of Vietnam.
+For children’s literature, I picked two books, one picture, and one chapter book, that really seems to evoke the culture and spirit of Vietnam.
 Both have a Zen quality to their story: spare, eloquent, and powerful.
 And both stories recall the terrible war but also the ability of the Vietnamese to transcend and make peace with it.
 For those who might want an intricate project, I have included a link to creating (and then possibly racing) a Dragon Boat.
 It’s a pretty labor intense project, so it’s not for everyone.

 Finally, I searched for something emblematic of Vietnam and found lacquered paintings that are unique as well as beautiful.